Eli Sadan: Biography

-Eli Sadan was born in 1948 in Budapest, Hungary.
+Eli Sadan was born May 13, 1948 in Budapest, Hungary.
 His parents, Rivka Kuti Annemann and Shalom Erwin Sadan, were Holocaust survivors.
 His father underwent a death march, and spent about six months in the Auschwitz extermination camp.
 After the war, his parents completed their studies in Hungary.
 They immigrated to Israel when Eli was one year old.

 Before joining the Israel Defense Force, Sadan studied for four months at Yeshivat Kerem B'Yavneh.
-He served in the Paratroopers Brigade; meanwhile, he was a commune coordinator in a Bnei Akiva branch in North Tel Aviv.
+He served in the Paratroopers Brigade.
 After completing his military service, he began studying physics at the Hebrew University of Jerusalem.
-A year later, he switched to Yeshivat Mercaz HaRav Kook, where he studied for 15 years and became a student of rabbis Zvi Yehuda Kook and Zvi Thau.
+A year later, he switched to Yeshivat Mercaz HaRav Kook, where he studied for 13 years and became a student of rabbis Zvi Yehuda Kook and Zvi Thau.
 Rabbi Sadan is one of their leading students; like them, he believes that the state of Israel is Atchalta De'Geulah.
 During his studies, he was asked by Rabbi Kook to assist in establishing Moshav Keshet in the Golan Heights, and in establishing a core of Torah scholars in Eilat.

 Together with Rabbi Tzvi Tau, he was delegated by Rabbi Zvi Yehuda with regarding to prisoners of Zion, among them Natan Sharansky.
 They even held a secret telephone conversation before Sharansky entered the Russian prison.
 Afterwards, Sadan held several meetings with US officials, in order to secure Sharansky's release.